 Inquire about different vendors in your area and get quotes from some to determine whose deal is most competitive.
 Make sure that the vendors’ sales representatives understand your requirements perfectly, and are aware of your existing equipment to suggest compatible choices.

 For the sake of convenience, you may want to buy different studio equipment from one vendor.
 As your single point-of-contact, the vendor can provide support when needed.
-Building a long-standing relationship with one technology vendor can also increase chances of getting good discounts and package deals.
+Building a long-standing relationship with one technology vendor can also increase the chances of getting good discounts and package deals.

 Photo Credit Featured Image: ©Fotolia 2016/ absurdovruslan